 About Boston Universal Pre-K

 Prepare your child for success!
-Preschool gets your child ready for school with a strong foundation for learning now.
+Prekindergarten gets your child ready for school with a strong foundation for learning now.

 The Boston Public Schools preschool program is one of the strongest in the nation.
 Research shows children who attend BPS preschool are more prepared for kindergarten in the areas of early math, reading, and social-emotional development.

 All Boston children who are four years old on or before September 1 are eligible.
-The preschool program is a 6.5 hour school day at either a BPS school or a UPK community early learning center for 180 days per year.
+The preschool program is a 6.5-hour school day at either a BPS school or a UPK community-based early learning center for 180 days per year.

 You can complete a UPK application here for your child.
 You will be prompted to create a user account and sign into the enrollment system.
 You can enter an address to locate UPK sites near the child’s home or a caregiver’s workplace.
-You have the option to rank up to three top choices.
+You have the option to rank up to three choices.
 You can rank any site as one of your choices, regardless of which neighborhood of Boston you live in.
-After the online application is submitted, an enrollment coordinator from a community-based site will contact you.
+After the online application is submitted, a staff member from Boston UPK or a community-based site will contact you about next steps.

 For questions on UPK including eligibility, UPK options in community-based centers, or for assistance completing the online application, please contact Joelle Auguste, Boston UPK Family Engagement and Comprehensive Services Manager, who can be reached by email at firstname.lastname@example.org or by phone at 857-342-2738.